FadyMohareb/genomegit2021/README.md

 * To run BUSCO analysis:
     [BUSCO](https://busco.ezlab.org/)

-genomeGit 3.1 also makes use of the following Python modules:
+GenomeGit 3.1 also makes use of the following Python modules:
  * [pytabix 0.1](https://pypi.org/project/pytabix/)
  * [pyfaidx 0.5.5.2](https://pypi.org/project/pyfaidx/)

+To use the functionalities of GenomeGit 3.1, Mac OS X users will need to download GNU-sed and set it as sed.
+* Download GNU from homebrew: ```brew install gnu-sed```
+* Execute ```brew info gnu-sed``` and follow the instructions to add it to path as sed.

 ### Installation
 In order to be able to run the program anywhere on your system, run ```genomegit_install```.
 This wil lcreate a symlink for genomegit in the /usr/bin directory.
 You may need to make the main script executable using ```chmod u+x <path_to_genomeGit>/genomeigt```.